wherrera10/RxNav.jl/README.md

     findDrugInteractions(rxcui::String, extras = [])

-Get interactions of an RxNorm drug with other items in the RxNorm database. returns a `Vector` of `NamedTuple`s as in (drug1, drug2, severity, description)
+Get interactions of an RxNorm drug with other items in the RxNorm database.
+Returns a `Vector` of `NamedTuple`s as in (drug1, drug2, severity, description)
 <br /><br />

     findInteractionsFromList(rxcuis::Vector{String}, extras = [])

-Get pairwise interactions between items in a list of drugs returns a `Vector` of `NamedTuple`s as in (drug1, drug2, severity, description)
+Get pairwise interactions between items in a list of drugs.
+Returns a `Vector` of `NamedTuple`s as in (drug1, drug2, severity, description)
 <br /><br />

     getInteractionSources()